fbarberm/SimpleConfigFile/README.md

 # config_file
 ## Writing and reading configuration files in a very simple way.

+config_file is a header-only library for writing and reading simple configuration files that associate variables with values as 'var1 = value1'.
+It is based on variadic templates for allowing a variable number of parameters.

 In test_config.cpp there are examples of how to write and read a config file.

+### Writing a configuration file

-Basically, the file is witten with the function:
+Basically, the file is written with the function:

     CFG::WriteFile(file, list_of_names, var1, var2, ...)